No clear winner in Israeli election, signaling more deadlock - WTMJ

 “We must not under any circumstances drag the state of Israel to new elections, to a fifth election,” he said.
 “We must form a stable government now.”

+Around 64% of the vote had been counted by early Wednesday, leaving the outcome underdetermined.
+A small Islamist party was hovering just below the threshold to enter parliament, and whether it made the cut could affect the distribution of pro- and anti-Netanyahu blocs in the Knesset.

-By early Wednesday, updated exit polls on two channels were forecasting an evenly divided parliament.
+Updated exit polls on two channels forecast an evenly divided parliament.
 The third station gave Netanyahu’s opponents a one-seat advantage.

-Exit polls have often been imprecise in the past, meaning the final results, expected in the coming days, could still shift the balance of power.
-If the final results are in line with the exit polls, there is no guarantee that Netanyahu or his opponents will succeed in putting together a coalition.
+Exit polls have been imprecise in the past, meaning the final results, expected in the coming days, could still shift the balance of power.
+Still, there is no guarantee that Netanyahu or his opponents will succeed in putting together a coalition.

 “All three options are on the table: a Netanyahu-led government, a change coalition that will leave Netanyahu in the opposition, and an interim government leading to a fifth election,” said Yohanan Plesner, president of the Israel Democracy Institute.